 There is no explicit mention of an individual's HIV status in Article 19 TFEU nor any opportunity to expand the closed list of prohibited grounds.
 Yet despite this the European Union has committed itself to combating discrimination against PLHA.
-In February 2004 representatives of governments from Europe and central Asia met at a conference in Dublin and outlined their commitments to combatting HIV in a set of 33 objectives.
-The resulting document known as the Dublin Declaration commits Member States to:
+The Dublin Declaration10 commits Member States to: